-- Enhance quality of life by progressively improving product standards to ensure a cleaner and greener India. - Develop a globally competitive industry in hydrocarbon sector, that could be benchmarked against the best in the world through technology upgradation and capacity building in all facets of the industry. - Have a free market and promote healthy competition among players and improve customer service. - Ensure oil security for the country keeping in view strategic and defence considerations.
+- Assure energy security by achieving self-reliance through increased indigenous production and investment in equity oil abroad. - Enhance quality of life by progressively improving product standards to ensure a cleaner and greener India. - Develop a globally competitive industry in hydrocarbon sector, that could be benchmarked against the best in the world through technology upgradation and capacity building in all facets of the industry. - Have a free market and promote healthy competition among players and improve customer service. - Ensure oil security for the country keeping in view strategic and defence considerations.

 While, the above constitute the desired outcomes or end objectives, the vision also identifies the essential policy ingredients that affect these objectives.
-These are enumerated as (i) exploration and production, (ii) external policy and oil security, (iii) natural gas, (iv) refining and marketing, (v) tariff and pricing, and (vi) restructuring and disinvestment.
+These are (i) exploration and production, (ii) external policy and oil security, (iii)